 - How much should an open house cost?

 Not only can open houses help real estate agents sell homes faster, but they can also generate the best leads and those leads turn into more leads.
 That’s what makes open houses so great.
 They can become a positive, never-ending loop, of lead generation and home sales!

 By the end of our guide, real estate agents will have acquired the foundation to run successful open houses.
 That, in turn, leads to prosperous real estate agent businesses.
 Time to start your open house journey!

-Let’s jump right in by discussing how to host an open house.
+Let’s jump right in by discussing how to host an open house in 2023.
 As a real estate agent, you’ve attended open houses.
 You’ve seen how other real estate agents set up their open houses.
 Because of the great job that your peers have done, open houses might intimidate you.

 Don’t be.
 There’s nothing scary about open houses.
 Although there are plenty of steps, anybody can complete the steps.
 Another reason not to let open houses scare you?
 The steps are fun!